TechnitiumSoftware/DnsServer/DockerEnvironmentVariables.md

 NOTE!
 These environment variables are read by the DNS server only when the DNS config file does not exists i.e. when the DNS server starts for the first time.

-NOTE! `DNS_SERVER_WEB_SERVICE_WWW_FOLDER_PATH` is an exception to the above: since it is not stored in the DNS config file, it is read every time the DNS server starts.

 The environment variables are described below:

 | Environment Variable                              | Type    | Description                                                                                                                              |